 by an influx of freed slaves from Freetown, fugitives evading

 justice and people from the Wolof tribe

-of Gorée Island & St. Louis in Senegal.
+of Gorée Island & St. Louis in

-the religious wars raging in the region.
+by the religious wars raging in the region.
 Over time people from

 local villages into a city within 100 years.
 The reason for this

 growth was because the deep port allowed large ships to dock and